eliasgroll/pbi/README.md

 ================

 This is a java program that interprets the Basic Stamp 1 Basic language PBasic (®).
-Run it on linux/mac with pbi.sh or on windows with pbi.bat.
+Run it on linux/mac with pbi.sh or on windows with pbi.bat (You can also run it on every system with java -jar pbi.jar).
-(You can also run it on every system with java -jar pbi.jar) Use the filename as last argument.
+Use the filename as last argument.
 Other flags are: `-noinfo` (removes the output of additional information about the actual command),
                  `-nowarn` (removes the output of warnings), and